 A common misconception is that large amounts of pesticides are used during lawn care applications.
 In reality, you might be surprised how little is used.
-As stated above, we only use pesticides where needed.
-This means, most of our customer’s lawns do not get “property line-to- property line” weed control.
-However, for this example, let’s assume we are treating a new customer’s lawn that has weeds “property line -to- property line” and we will treat the entire lawn.
+As mentioned earlier, we only use pesticides when and where needed.
+This means, most of our customer’s lawns do not get “property line -to- property line” weed control.
+However, for this example, let’s assume we are treating a new customer’s lawn that has weeds “property line -to- property line”; then we will treat the entire lawn.

 Let’s assume the customer has a quarter acre lot (which is 10,890 square feet).

-So, on this size lawn, 98 ounces of diluted herbicide would be applied (7 x 14 = 98).
-This is about three quarts used over 7,000 sq. ft. – and about 95% of that is water.
+So, on a lawn of this size, 98 ounces of diluted herbicide would be applied (7 x 14 = 98).
+This is about three quarts used in total over 7,000 sq. ft. – and about 95% of that is water.

 Now you might be wondering why we use so little herbicide?
-The answer is, “Because that’s all it takes” and, we strive to use the smallest amount needed to get the job done.
+The answer is simple – “Because that’s all it takes.”
+We strive to use the smallest amount needed to get the job done.